 Marshall 1873 – present

 County Courthouse – Marshall

 Location: 607 West Main Street / South 6th Street

 Built: 1891 – 1892

 Style: Modern ( formerly Victorian Romanesque )

 Contractor: J D Carroll

 History: The county was created in 1868 and Lynd was selected as the county seat in 1870.
 The first county officers met in a private residence.
-The first courthouse was the Kiel’ and Morgan Hotel in Lynd in 1873 which had been built by Allen Morgan and Levi Kiel in 1871.
-The county seat was moved to Marshall in 1873 and the second courthouse was built in Marshall in 1876 at a cost of $450.
-The third courthouse was constructed in 1891 but burned and was replaced in 1892 by the fourth and present courthouse.
+The first courthouse was the Kiel and Morgan Hotel in Lynd in 1871 which had been built by Allen Morgan and Levi Kiel in 1871.
+The county seat was moved to Marshall in 1873 and the second courthouse was a small frame structure built in 1876 at a cost of $450.
+The third courthouse was a brick structure constructed in 1891 but burned a week after construction and was replaced in 1892 by the fourth and present courthouse.

 County Courthouse before alteration